Robert Mueller Asks If Donald Trump Knew About Russian Hack, As Professor Who Told Campaign Of Emails Vanishes

 When Donald Trump campaign foreign policy adviser George Papadopoulos met in London in April of 2016 with Joseph Mifsud, a Maltese professor who claimed to have elite Russian government connections, Mifsud told the Trump adviser that Russia possessed “dirt” on Democratic presidential frontrunner Hillary Clinton — in the form of “thousands of emails.”

-Now, according to an NBC News investigative report Wednesday, Russia investigation Special Counsel Robert Mueller is probing when Trump himself found out about those hacked and stolen emails, which began appearing online and on the site Wikileaks in July of 2016.
+Now, according to an NBC News investigative report Wednesday, Russia investigation Special Counsel Robert Mueller is probing when Trump himself found out about those hacked and stolen emails, which began appearing online and on the site WikiLeaks in July of 2016.

 But as Mueller digs into the question of what Trump knew about the Russian email hacks and when he knew it, Mifsud himself has simply disappeared, according to a blockbuster report by the site BuzzFeed published on Tuesday.

-Buzzfeed interviewed the 57-year-old Mifsud’s 31-year-old fiancée, who says that she gave birth to Mifsud’s child six weeks ago — though she has heard nothing from him since shortly after his name surfaced in connection with Papadopoulos and the Clinton emails last November 1.
+BuzzFeed interviewed the 57-year-old Mifsud’s 31-year-old fiancee, who says that she gave birth to Mifsud’s child six weeks ago — though she has heard nothing from him since shortly after his name surfaced in connection with Papadopoulos and the Clinton emails last November 1.

-The fiancée — identified by Buzzfeed only as “Anna” — confirmed to the site that Mifsud often boasted of his high-level contacts in Russia.
+The fiancee — identified by BuzzFeed only as “Anna” — confirmed to the site that Mifsud often boasted of his high-level contacts in Russia.
 He even spoke of dining with Russian Foreign Minister Sergey Lavrov, showing her a photo of himself with Lavrov to prove it.

 It was Lavrov who met in the Oval Office with Trump on May 10, 2017 — a meeting from which all United States personnel and press were barred — when Trump revealed classified information about a highly sensitive foreign intelligence operation.
 Also, in the “Steele Dossier” detailing numerous alleged Trump-Russia ties, Lavrov is connected to the Russian operation to interfere in the 2016 U.S presidential election on behalf of Trump.